Yann Riche, user experience and hci research

 Communication Appliances: Shared Awareness for Intimate Social Networks Wendy Mackay, Yann Riche, Jean-Baptiste Labrune, Position paper to the ACM SIGCHI 2005 Conference workshop on Shared Awareness.
 Download File PeerCare: Challenging the monitoring approach to care for the elderly Yann Riche and Wendy Mackay, Position paper to the HCI and the Older Population Workshop at the British HCI Conference 2005, Edinburg, UK.
 Download File (poster)

-Conference Reviewing
+Conference Reviewing (outdated)

 UbiComp 2010, Conference on Ubiquitous Computing

-ACM DIS 2010, Conference on Designing Interactive Systems
+ACM DIS 2010-2012 Conference on Designing Interactive Systems

-ACM CHI 2008-2010, Conference on Human Factors in Computing Systems
+ACM CHI 2008-2013, Conference on Human Factors in Computing Systems

-IFIP INTERACT 2007-2009, International Conference on Human-Computer Interaction
+IFIP INTERACT 2007-2011, International Conference on Human-Computer Interaction

 IEEE Tabletop’08, IEEE Workshop on Tabletops and Interactive Surfaces 2008